srobo/website/covid-19.md

 We are in contact with Reading University Students' Union who are continually reviewing the situation, and mitigating the risks associated with Coronavirus.

-The only things that will stop us are:
+The things which would prevent the competition from running are:

 - If the government says we can't/shouldn't proceed
 - If the venue cancels our booking